thoughtworksarts/EmoPy/README.md

 #### ConvolutionalLstmNN

-This is a convolutional and recurrent neural network hybrid.
-Convolutional NNs (CNNs) use kernels, or filters, to find patterns in smaller parts of an image.
-Recurrent NNs (RNNs) take into account previous training examples, similar to the TimeDelayNN, for context.
+The Convolutional Long Short Term Memory neural net is a convolutional and recurrent neural network hybrid.
+Convolutional NNs ([CNNs](https://medium.com/technologymadeeasy/the-best-explanation-of-convolutional-neural-networks-on-the-internet-fbb8b1ad5df8)) use kernels, or filters, to find patterns in smaller parts of an image.
+Recurrent NNs ([RNNs](https://deeplearning4j.org/lstm.html#recurrent)) take into account previous training examples, similar to the Time-Delay Neural Network, for context.
 This model is able to both extract local data from images and use temporal context.

-The TimeDelayNN model and this model differ in how they use temporal context.
+The Time-Delay model and this model differ in how they use temporal context.
 The former only takes context from within video clips of a single face as shown in the figure above.
 The ConvolutionLstmNN is given still images that have no relation to each other.
 It looks for pattern differences between past image samples and the current sample as well as their labels.
 It isn’t necessary to have a progression of the same face, simply different faces to compare.

 ![7 Standard Facial Expressions](readme_docs/seven-expression-examples.jpg "7 Standard Facial Expressions")
 Figure from [@vanGent2016]

 #### TransferLearningNN

-This model uses pre-trained deep neural net models as a starting point.
-The pre-trained models it uses were trained on images to classify objects.
+This model uses a technique known as [Transfer Learning](https://www.analyticsvidhya.com/blog/2017/06/transfer-learning-the-art-of-fine-tuning-a-pre-trained-model/), where pre-trained deep neural net models are used as starting points.
+The pre-trained models it uses are trained on images to classify objects.
 The model then retrains the pre-trained models using facial expression images with emotion classifications rather than object classifications.
 It adds a couple top layers to the original model to match the number of target emotions we want to classify and reruns the training algorithm with a set of facial expression images.
 It only uses still images, no temporal context.

 ## Performance